Gear and Health

 I travelled most (but not all) of the Buffalo to Atlanta section using two seats, which made for some rough sleeping.

-I opted for Survivor Dave.
+For my shuttle, I opted for Survivor Dave.
 He's efficient and has a military style in his instructions, which is a good thing for me.
 He makes sure you know exactly what you're doing, and I liked that.
 Later on, I travelled with a thru-hiker who wasn't so lucky; apparently her late plane caused some strife between her and Survivor Dave.
 My experience was good.

 I took a MARTA (Metropolitan Atlanta Rapid Transit Authority — the subway/urban train system) to North Springs station (check out the MARTA map here) where I had agreed to meet Survivor Dave.
 We then huslted off to an I-Hop for breakfast and finally to the park just after 10. a.m.